-Take vodka, made from grain alcohol, for example: its vinegar equivalent is regular distilled white vinegar, which lives in every kitchen in America.
-Red and white wine become red and white wine vinegars, respectively, and from malted barley we get beer and malt vinegar, possibly the greatest condiment on French fries besides mayonnaise in my opinion.
-(I’m a proud Texan, but those Europeans know a good thing when they see one.
+Take vodka, made from grain alcohol, for example.
+Its vinegar equivalent is regular distilled white vinegar, which lives in every kitchen in America.
+Red and white wine become red and white wine vinegars, respectively, and from malted barley, we get beer and malt vinegar, possibly the greatest condiment on French fries besides mayonnaise, in my opinion.
+I'm a proud Texan, but those Europeans know a good thing when they see one.
 So science aside, let's talk rice wine vinegar.

-It follows then that rice wine vinegar, also called rice vinegar, is made from sake, or wine produced by fermenting rice.
+It follows then that seasoned rice vinegar, also called rice wine vinegar, is made from sake, or wine born from fermented rice.
 The difference between the names often causes confusion, but is purely semantic: rice vinegar and rice wine vinegar are the same thing.
 It helps to understand that rice vinegar is made by further fermenting rice wine.